 Economic inactivity rate

-Statistics about the percentage of working age people who neither in work or actively seeking employment.
+Statistics about the percentage of working age people who are neither in work or actively seeking employment.

 An ONS site providing a flexible way to access up-to-date official statistics for local areas.
 The site focuses on all aspects of the labour market, but also includes population estimates and some economic data.